You've decided to get married

 No, every couple will be responded to based on pastoral need.

-Can I have music?
+Can we have music?

 Yes.
 We have a very fine organ and Organist(s) at St Mary's.
-There will generally be an additional fee for this, currently set by the Federation of Scottish Organists at £80.00.

-How much does it cost?
+How much does it all cost?

 Where can I get more information?